Primary: Pre-Prep to Year 6

 The school motto is 'Let your Light Shine'.
 As a coeducational primary school, we provide a broad range of co-curricular activities so that each child can discover his/her gifts and talents and ultimately 'Let their Light Shine'.

 The co-curricular programs on offer are extensive and provide opportunities to undertake new challenges and try new activities ranging across sport, music, visual art, drama and charitable activities.
 Interest, learning, enthusiasm and commitment are vital ingredients of involvement in these additional activities.

 Some activities or clubs are organised and directed by the Primary School teachers and these activities are provided at no cost to the students.
-They include: ICT Gurus, Building Club, Lego Club, The Arcade, ICT Club, Chess Club, Environmental Club, Batter Up, Netty Nippers, Art Box and Hockey Hitters.
+They include: ICT Gurus, Building Club, Lego Club, The Arcade, ICT Club, Environmental Club, Batter Up, Netty Nippers, Art Box and Hockey Hitters.